-As a member-based organization, AMMA’s work in policy and advocacy directly shapes the Australian resources, energy and supply industry.
+Policy and advocacy focused on the Australian resources, energy and supply industry.

 Business in the Community Ireland

-CAPP’s mission, on behalf of the Canadian upstream oil and natural gas industry, is to advocate for and enable economic competitiveness and safe, environmentally and socially responsible performance.
+Represents the Canadian upstream oil and natural gas industry; advocates for and enables economic competitiveness and safe, environmentally and socially responsible performance

-Dutch oil and gas explorer and producer association (NOGEPA)
+Element NL – Dutch oil and gas explorer and producer association

-Vermilion is an active member of the Dutch oil and gas explorer and producer association.
-We participate in several workgroups and sub-committees, working closely with other industry representatives to continuously improve our practices related to safety, environment and public acceptance.
+Represents and advocates for the Dutch oil and gas explorer and producer association; works to continuously improve practices related to safety, environment and public acceptance.

 Energy Sector Sustainability Leadership Initiative

-Eurogas is an association representing the European gas wholesale, retail and distribution sectors, which aims to strengthen the role of gas in the energy mix through ongoing dialogue with European industry players, global gas producers, and relevant institutions and organizations
+Represents the European gas sector; aims to strengthen the role of gas in the energy mix through ongoing dialogue

 Trade association for geothermal energy, committed to the availability of sustainable and affordable heat for citizens and businesses